cb-geo/lem-doc/input/input.md

 ## Element

-The Element is an argument in the `mesh` element, which defines the material properties information.
+The element is an argument in the `mesh` element, which defines the material properties information.

 ```json
     "element" : {